The-Last-Cookie/secure-networking/tools/nessus/nessus.md

 The free version of Tenable does not support agent scanning, credentialed scanning is the only way when carrying out deep system analyses.
 Agents scans are part of the Nessus Manager paid version where the collected data can be send to e.g. [Tenable.sc](https://www.tenable.com/products/tenable-sc).
 On-site scans with local admin privileges will be able to analyse the system better than unprivileged scans or endpoint analysis.
 Endpoint scans which scan the host for open ports do have their own use though, which is to say that they can be used to detect unused services or critical connections to the network.

 In this context, it is best to use static IPs for the host devices that should be scanned.
-Or, if possible, directly use the results from a discovery scan to execute a vulnerability scan for the discovered devices<!--TODO: Investigate if it is possible to reuse the scan results in such a way.-->.
+Or, if possible, directly use the results from a discovery scan to execute a vulnerability scan for the discovered devices.

 ## Running a credentialed scan

 The scan should be done via a dedicated account used for scanning that has appropriate permissions (local administrator group).
+Otherwise, scan results may be incomplete.[^admin-privileges][^access-level]

-User accounts and admin accounts of users should not be used.
+User accounts and admin accounts of users should not be used for scanning (isolation concept).

 To store passwords for these dedicated accounts, Bitwarden might be useful to have on the server running Tenable.